tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/gaap_layer4_listener.html.markdown

 * `check_port` - (Optional, Int) UDP origin station health check probe port.
 * `check_type` - (Optional, String) UDP origin server health type.
 PORT means check port, and PING means PING.
 * `client_ip_method` - (Optional, Int, ForceNew) The way the listener gets the client IP, 0 for TOA, 1 for Proxy Protocol, default value is 0.
 NOTES: Only supports listeners of `TCP` protocol.
 * `connect_timeout` - (Optional, Int) Timeout of the health check response, should less than interval, default value is 2s.
-NOTES: Only supports listeners of `TCP` protocol and require less than `interval`.
+NOTES: Require less than `interval`.
 * `context_type` - (Optional, String) UDP source station health check port probe message type: TEXT represents text.
 Only used when the health check type is PORT.
 * `health_check` - (Optional, Bool) Indicates whether health check is enable, default value is `false`.
 * `healthy_threshold` - (Optional, Int) Health threshold, which indicates how many consecutive inspections are successful, the source station is determined to be healthy.
 Range from 1 to 10.
 Default value is 1.